 There is no simple answer to the question, how hard is flight school?
 Operating an airplane is not difficult at all.
 The experience of flying is thrilling.

 However, many student pilots struggle in the beginning to get their first solo flight.

 I cannot write the answer to the above question in one sentence or only a few words.
-You have to analyze many factors to concede why and how difficult is it to become a pilot.
+You have to interpret many factors to concede why and how difficult it is to become a pilot.

 Hence I have explained why flight training is hard and which stage of your flight training can be amusing.

 How hard is flight school?

 The flight school will be challenging if the student pilot does not put effort during their ground schooling.

 Furthermore, the early stage of a pilot’s flight training is pretty straightforward.
 It will get more laborious as you progress into advanced flying procedures and maneuvers.